wiiu-env/PayloadLoaderInstaller/README.md

-# PayloadLoader Installer
+# Payload-Loader Installer
 A (hopefully) userfriendly and safe installer to inject a ["payload.elf-loader"](https://github.com/wiiu-env/PayloadFromRPX) into the Health and Safety application via [FailST](https://maschell.github.io/homebrew/2020/12/02/failst.html).

 To be able to do a coldboot setup you need launch this installer via the Health & Safety injection itself.

-**Use the installer to uninstall the PayloadLoader, even a factory won't remove it**
+**Use the installer to uninstall the Payload-Loader, even a factory won't remove it**

 **There is always the risk of bricking the console, only proceed with installing if you understand this risk**